mtgrosser/activerecord-reactor/README.md

   def after_peel(record)
     GarbageCollector.dispose(record.peel)
   end
 end

 class Banana < Fruit
+  # Use instead of define_model_callbacks if you want to register
+  # the callback with reactors
   define_reactor_callbacks :peel

-  # Use the class if you do not want the reactor name end with 'Reactor'
+  # You can use the actual class if you do not want the reactor name end with 'Reactor'
   reactor Tidy

   def color